 PANAMA: WORLD-CLASS BIRDWATCHING

 Most are permanent residents, observable throughout the year.
-Among the highlights:

-- Eight species of toucan
+- 59 species of Hummingbird

 Among these are Pipeline Road, the Panama Rainforest Discovery Center, Soberania National Park, and Chagres National Park.

 La Amistad International Park